 Welcome to the Master of Education in Early Childhood Education Website at Rhode Island College.
 We appreciate your interest in our program.
 Please enjoy browsing though our website.
 We hope that it provides you with helpful information about our program.
-The M.Ed. in Early Childhood Education program is accredited and recognized by NCATE and the NAEYC SPA.
 We look forward to hearing from you and answering your further questions.

 We accept applications throughout the year on a rolling admissions basis.

 Mary Ellen McGuire-Schwartz

 The M.Ed. in Early Childhood Education prepares early childhood educators for leadership positions in the field.
 The program emphasizes an understanding and commitment to the importance of the early years from birth to age 8.
 Children's optimal development and learning is strongly advocated for, as well as, the role of research as critical to a strong knowledge of theory and practice.
 Cultural competence is intrinsic to the program.
 Each child/learner is considered and respected as a unique individual who is a member of a group from a unique family configuration that is embedded in a unique social/cultural context.
 The program embraces professional dispositions, values, and professional ethics that encompass reflective practitioners who value life-long learning, technological competency, collaboration, professionalism, and excellence through equity, diversity, and social advocacy in the field of early childhood education.